eccentricOrange/personal-blogs/docs/tools.md

 While I primarily work on robotics and embedded systems, I regularly use many software tools in my work.
 I find all of these fascinating, and would like to share that with you, and I hope you find something useful here.
 The content is specifically structured to target beginners and common issues not addressed in most tutorials.

+In most cases I provide multiple resources for each tool/concept, so you can pick the one that suits you best (or pick the first if you cannot decide). **You do not have to go through all of them**.

 Note that nothing here is sponsored, and I am **not affiliated** with any of the companies that make these tools.
 I just like their products.

 ## 1. Sorting out environments, source code, and executables